flimflam-austin/hugo-cms-test/content/quick_reads/20210216-why-is-it-so-cold/index.md

       (and why it matters wherever you live)
     _key: 0b7d1027eb78
   - order: 1
+    useCheckmark: false
     body: >-
       ## “Polar Vortex”

-      Cold temps partly to blame simply on winter… AND a phenomenon called the **polar vortex**:
+      Cold temps partly to blame simply on winter… AND a phenomenon called the**polar vortex**:

       * The polar vortex = arctic air that normally hangs out around the poles;
       when unstable, it expands outward.

-      * Polar vortex can bring **frigid temps each winter for varying periods of time**.
+      * Polar vortex can bring**frigid temps each winter for varying periods of time**.

       * **Not a new concept** – polar vortex reportedly was first described in 1853.
     _key: 464f3c342206
   - order: 2
+    useCheckmark: false
     body: >-
       ## Why It Matters